netg5/airport-management/README.md

 * `Eureka discovery client has not yet successfully connected to a Eureka server` message in /actuator/health endpoint

 ## TODO
+* Set hateoas links for each entity of inner reservation JSON response
 1. Adopt liquibase for unit tests
 2. Implement Hystrix fallback methods
 3. SSL for the Eureka and Config servers